refi93/ledger-live/apps/ledger-live-mobile/docs/llm_e2e_testing.md

 ### Screenshot Comparison

 ---

 ---

 ## CI

-> :warning: Android and iOS tests are currently switched **off** on the CI due to issues installing the app on the emulators and general flakiness with the runners.
+> :warning: Android and iOS tests are currently switched **off** on the CI for PRs due to issues installing the app on the emulators and general flakiness with the runners.
+However the tests are running at [midday and midnight daily](https://github.com/LedgerHQ/ledger-live/actions/workflows/test-mobile-e2e.yml)